Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: SMR Protocol Latency Model

 We evaluate the validity of the proposed latency estimation models to confirm whether they are sufficiently accurate for discussing the selection guidelines presented in Section~\ref{sec:Guideline}.
 For the evaluation, we compare the latency estimated by the models with the experimentally measured latency.
 We investigate the accuracy under two distinct environments for both the normal path (including the fast path) and the slow path.
 The former environment involves all protocols without any request conflicts, whereas the latter targets the slow paths of FastPaxos and EPaxos under the condition where two or more requests conflict\footnote{We omit the verification of Domino's slow path because the slow path is derived from FastPaxos.}.

 For validation, we measure the latencies of these protocols using Microsoft Azure\footnote{\url{https://azure.microsoft.com}}.
-We considered 13 regions\footnote{ Paris, Iowa, Toronto, Seoul, London, California, Victoria, Gävle, São Paulo, Tokyo, Singapore, Virginia, Chennai.} as potential locations for placing replicas and clients.
+Table~\ref{tab:regions} lists the regions considered as potential locations for placing replicas and clients.
 We adopted Domino’s~\cite{yan_domino_2020} implementation\footnote{\url{https://github.com/xnyan/domino.git}} to construct the SMR.
 We derived the $\mathit{OWD}$ between the regions from the average RTTs measured using the \verb,ping, command taken 60 s prior to the experiment.